satellitecomponent/Neurite/README.md

 - Saving

 Saving is still being improved.
-There are ways to save your text mappings; however, other conetnt currently has to be reinserted.
+There are ways to save your text mappings; however, other content (images, videos, webpages) will currently have to be re-inserted.

-Text windows and the connections between windows can be saved by pressing save, then triple clicking the text box below the save button and copying its entire content.
+Text windows and the connections between windows can be saved in the settings tab by pressing save...
+...then triple clicking the text box below the save button and copying its entire content.
-That copied text can then be saved in a text file and repasted in to Dendrite!
+That copied text can then be saved in a text file and repasted back in to Neurite.

 To reload the text windows and their connections...
-...take the text you got from the save button and paste it back into the textbox, making sure to replace any text that was already there.
+...repaste stored text from the save input and paste it back into the save input, making sure to replace any text that was already there.
+Then, click Load, and the text-nodes will be restored from your save-file.

 - Zettelkasten

 A zettlekasten ('slip box' in German) is a note-taking approach popularized by Niklas Luhmann.
 His note identification technique is credited as the tool which enabled his prolific scientific output.

-You can use the textbox at the bottom of the menu to create text windows and connections purely via text input. the #node: and #ref: tags can be modified to any desired character or word.

-Format text in the Zettelkasten like this...

-node: title 1

-type plain text

-node: title 2

-plain text
-ref: title 1

-the above formatting will create two connected text windows within the fractal graph viewer.
-If you update a note within the fractal it will also updtae the Zettelkasten. (currently works for nodes first created within the Zettelkasten)

-All of these features are still in alpha.
-Refreshing the page will reset your graph over.
+Many great thinkers have utilized this form of note-taking.
+Now, LLMs can too.

 # The Future of Neurite